Sai-Vikhyath/Data-Analysis-Projects/README.md

 ## Repository Structure
 project_1: Exploratory Data Analysis (EDA) for data science and ML.

+Project_2: Data Analysis with Banking.

-project_2: Analyzing and Enhancing the Fuel Economy Data.
+project_3: Analyzing and Enhancing the Fuel Economy Data.

-project_3: Sales Performances Analysis and Dashboard Development using Power BI.
+project_4: Sales Performances Analysis and Dashboard Development using Power BI.

 Each project contains the following: